avarayr/suaveui/README.md

 2. `bun install`
 3. `bun dev`

+### 🛑 🛑 🛑 Note: Currently only LM Studio works as a backend.
+Please launch LM Studio "local server mode", choose a model and start a server on port 1234.
+Ollama and others are coming soon.

 # Goals

 1. Have a single-executable, one-click local install app that doesn't require Docker.
 (Highest priority)